Va. judge jails woman during her testimony about alleged domestic assault

 The court briefly recessed.

 When it reconvened, Fisher declared a mistrial in Phillips’s case.
-Prosecutors tried in vain to get Fisher to reconsider the contempt citation and allow them put on evidence that Orndoff was not intoxicated.
-They also asserted she was entitled to legal counsel.
+Prosecutors tried unsuccessfully to get Fisher to reconsider the contempt finding and allow them to present evidence that Orndoff was not intoxicated.
+They also asserted that she was entitled to legal counsel in the contempt matter.

-“The witness was incoherent, her body language was such, she was rocking forward in her chair, rocking back, when I asked her a question she almost tipped her chair over, she clearly manifested signs of intoxication,” Fisher said on the audio recording.
+“The witness was incoherent, her body language was such, she was rocking forward in her chair, rocking back.
+When I asked her a question, she almost tipped her chair over.
+She clearly manifested signs of intoxication,” Fisher said on the audio recording.
 “She admitted to smoking marijuana prior to coming over here.”

-Fisher held Orndoff in “summary contempt of court order” by “testifying while voluntarily intoxicated,” according to court records filed later.
+Fisher held that Orndoff was in “summary contempt of court order” by “testifying while voluntarily intoxicated,” according to court records filed later.
 She was required to submit to a blood draw to be tested for drugs.

 It has been legal to possess, grow and consume small amounts of marijuana in Virginia since July.
-Fisher told the attorneys in the courtroom that it was problematic that he thought Orndoff was intoxicated, not that she smoked marijuana.
+Fisher told the attorneys in the courtroom that it was problematic that Orndoff had appeared to be intoxicated, not that she had smoked marijuana.

-Biberaj’s office contends Fisher’s treatment of Orndoff was deeply flawed.
+Biberaj’s office contends that Fisher’s treatment of Orndoff was deeply flawed.
 The prosecutors say Orndoff should have been advised of her Miranda rights and right to counsel.
-In their view, he didn’t establish Orndoff was actually intoxicated at the time of her testimony and had no authority to conduct an investigation.
+In their view, Fisher did not establish that Orndoff was actually intoxicated at the time of her testimony and had no authority to conduct an investigation.

-Plofchan said he was able to get bond for his client on Sept.
-9, but the experience has had a devastating effect on her.
+Plofchan said that he was able to get bond for his client on Sept.
+9 but that the experience has been devastating for her.

 Through Plofchan, Orndoff declined to be interviewed.
-But in a statement she said “learned that it does no good to report domestic abuse because the system and the courts appear to have no real interest in protecting victims and punishing abusers.
+But in a statement, she said she had “learned that it does no good to report domestic abuse because the system and the courts appear to have no real interest in protecting victims and punishing abusers.
 The judge has sent me a clear message.”

-A hearing is set in Loudoun Circuit Court on Thursday on the motion to vacate the contempt citation.
-Biberaj’s office has also filed a motion in opposition to the court’s declaration of a mistrial.
+A hearing is set in Loudoun Circuit Court on Thursday on the motion to vacate the contempt finding.
+Biberaj’s office also has filed a motion opposing the court’s declaration of a mistrial.

 Fisher has been a circuit court judge in Loudoun County since 2019.
-He previously was the Commonwealth’s Attorney in Fauquier County and served as the head of the county’s Republican Party.
+He previously was the commonwealth’s attorney in Fauquier County and served as the head of the county’s Republican Party.

-Fisher has previously taken the unusual step holding people in contempt of court, including a divorce attorney he clashed with during a court proceeding in 2020.
+Fisher previously has held people in contempt of court, among them a divorce attorney with whom the judge clashed during a court proceeding in 2020.

 Parents are fighting a Va. prosecutor to get a stiffer sentence for the man who admitted sexually abusing their daughter